Join our movement to grow Toy Libraries in South Africa

-We have a responsibility to help our children exercise their right to access quality play-based learning opportunities.
 It’s time to get our book libraries to serve as safe play spaces, where we host play sessions for our children and, where we offer individual toy lending services to parents that cannot access any play materials.
 Sign our online petition and get members of your community to do the same.

 Did you know that over ONE MILLION CHILDREN in South Africa aged three to five years still do not have access to any form of early learning programme?